PipkinPollywog/solinia-docs/content/en/docs/Races/Orc.md

 # Introduction

-Originally descended from the legendary Eusebian hero, Lord Erebus, this corrupted race are dedicated to war and destruction which, despite their low intelligence, they have been quite successful at
+Originally descended from the legendary Eusebian hero, Lord Erebus, this corrupted race are dedicated to war and destruction which, despite their low intelligence, they have been quite successful at.

 ## Playable Race